architect/arc.codes/src/shared/en/aws/guides-spa.md

 The `arc.proxy.public` can be further augmented with per filetype transform plugins.
 Each key in `plugins` is a file extension for processing with an array of transform plugins to run anytime that filetype is matched.

 The first use case for this feature is to fix URLs.
 API Gateway creates ugly URLs by default appending `/staging` and `/production` to the application root.
-This pain goes away once you setup DNS but setting up static sites more is much more complicated because most tools do not expect these paths.
+This pain goes away once you setup DNS but setting up static sites is much more complicated because most tools do not expect these paths.

 This demonstrates using proxy plugins to transform all links so they are prefixed with the correct URL.